Zhicheng-wan/Zhicheng-wan/README.md

 Welcome to my page!

-I'm Zhicheng Wang, full stack developer, currently living in San Diego.
+I'm Zhicheng Wang, a full stack developer, currently living in San Diego.

 ## Things I code with